ahmdtrdi/ahmdtrdi/README.md

-# Halou!
+# Halo!
 I'm Triadi 🙌

-[Tulis 1-2 kalimat tentang apa yang sedang kamu kerjakan saat ini atau "value proposition" unikmu].
+Quantative, AI/ML, and Blockchain is all i need

 ---